mibwurrepo/Gavriilidou_et_al_Flavos_ComparativeGenomics/README.md

 Below is a short description of the repository structure:

 **Genome Assembly and Annotation Workflow**
+|
 Assembly_Annotation.Rmd - R Markdown file containing bash commands and information on the whole genome sequencing data processing done on a Linux server.

 **Functional Profiling Analysis**

 Functional_Profiling_Data_Analysis.Rmd - R Markdown file with all R scripts and additional information for analysing the genome annotation data.

+**input**
+Includes all input files for the Functional Profiling Analysis

+For any queries and additional information regarding the analysis described here: asimenia.gavriilidou@wur.nl